 Cutting to various dark, moody, and dank environments, the voiceover continues mocking the would-be heroes.
 We then see Nightwing speaking to the narrator — The Penguin — replying that the Court of Owls is nothing but a myth.
 This, of course, is false.
 We see more shots of the heroes investigating this cryptic cult of masked figures and facing off against some feral-looking humanoids.
 The trailer ends simply with a gate locking, forming an owl insignia.

-Before getting too deep into the story, it’s worth noting who each of the characters are in Gotham Knights.
+Before getting too deep into the story, it’s worth noting each of the characters in Gotham Knights.

-Starting with probably the most well know, we have Robin.
+Starting with probably the most well-known, we have Robin.
 This version is Tim Drake, which is technically the third Robin in Batman lore.
-He’s the youngest member of the Gotham Knights crew, but also a skilled martial artists, using a staff as well as stealth.
+He’s the youngest member of the Gotham Knights crew but also a skilled martial artist, using a staff as well as stealth.

 Now for the story proper.
 Despite focusing on the Court of Owls, WB has made it explicitly clear that the story of Gotham Knights won’t follow any Batman storyline exactly.
-Senior Producer Fleur Marty was quoted in a GamesRadar interview as stating that, “It’s a completely original story.
+Senior Producer Fleur Marty was quoted in a GamesRadar interview, saying, “It’s a completely original story.
 We’re not reenacting any of the existing stories from any of the comics.
 Gotham Knights‘ story is fully original.”

-What the Court of Owls’ plans are remain as enigmatic as the identity of its members.
+What the Court of Owls’ plans remains as enigmatic as the identity of its members.
 All we know is that even the other villains in the Batman universe fear them to some extent.